FWitschi/we_project18/README.md

 _Profile_
 <br>
-Just update or delete your account as you wish
+Just update or delete your account as you wish.